tropicbliss/Custom_ROM_Building_Guide/README.md

 ### Proprietary Binaries

 If you are building for a device officially supported by the custom ROM, you do not have to specify the repository to download the vendor files manually.
 The program will download it automatically for you.

+## Resolving Errors

+Time and time again, you might encounter errors while building the custom ROM.
+The best way to resolve it is to copy and paste the error message and Google it to figure out what other users are doing to fix the error.